 Describe the NRC’s guidance on acceptable methods of complying with the regulations that require operators to be present at the controls.

 TASKS: 1.
-Review 10 CFR 55.53, Attachment 3 of ES-501, Section C of ES-605, and special license conditions the operator licensing assistant to familiarize yourself with the license conditions applicable to nuclear power plant operators.
+Review 10 CFR 55.53, Attachment 3 of ES-501, Section C of ES-605, and discuss special license conditions with the operator licensing assistant to familiarize yourself with the license conditions applicable to nuclear power plant operators.

 Review 10 CFR 55.55, 55.57, and Section D of ES-605 to familiarize yourself with the requirements related to the expiration and renewal of operators’ licenses.